Oxen-AI/oxen-release/README.md

 # 🐂 oxen-release

-Oxen is command line tooling for working with large machine learning datasets 🤖 🧠
+Oxen is command line tooling for working with large machine learning datasets.

+The name Oxen comes from the fact that the tooling will plow, maintain, and version your data like a good farmer tends to his fields 🐂 🌾.
+Let Oxen take care of this layer of your infrastructure so you can focus on the higher level ML problems that matter to your product.

-It is built from the ground up, optimized to handle many files, process data frames, and track changes in efficient data structures.
+It is built from the ground up to be fast 🔥 and easy to learn 🧠

-[Oxen.ai](https://oxen.ai) is oriented around managing the shift from software 1.0 (writing lines of code) to [software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) where you are managing more and more data.
-The `oxen` command line interface and `oxen-server` binaries are the first steps, but we plan on releasing a fully hosted Hub in the near future to help store securely your data at scale.
+* Optimized to handle many files / large files that would be inefficient to store in git
+  * Images, Videos, Audio, Text, Parquet, Json, Models etc
+* Native DataFrame processing
+* Tracks changes in an efficient data structure
+* Mirrors git commands, easy to learn
+* Helps slice dice your data to the subset you need for training, testing, and evaluation.
+* CLI + Server to sync your changes between team members and other infrastructure
+* Syncs to [OxenHub](https://oxen.ai) for visualization and collaboration on public and private repositories.

 Sign up [here](https://airtable.com/shril5UTTVvKVZAFE) for more information and to stay updated on the progress.